MalteHoel/local_subtraction_paper_code/multilayer_sphere_validation_study/README.txt

     and similarly for the path to the simbiosphere build.

+4) Install Python dependencies
+  - We require certain Python packages to be installed.
+This can be done via the following. sudo apt install python3-numpy sudo apt install python3-pandas sudo apt install python3-seaborn

 Now you can run the "validate_source_models.py" script.
 After this script finished the designated output folder contains the results of the numerical simulation.